rpau/uaa/docs/UAA-Client-Authentication.md

 UAA provides its own jwks_uri with endpoint /token_keys.
 The content of this endpoint is [JWKS](https://datatracker.ietf.org/doc/html/rfc7517#section-5).

 The content of the JWT (parameter client_assertion) can be different.
 The difference is defined by the standards.
-The [OIDC core standard](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication) simplify the structure, so that sub, iss content are the client_id of the authenticated OAuth2 client.
+The [OIDC core standard](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication) simplify the structure, so that subject, issuer content are the client_id of the authenticated OAuth2 client.
 The key rotation is supported with jwks_uri, which retrieves the JWK.
 You can only have one JWKS_URI by the client.
-For the [RFC 7523 from OAuth2 standard](https://www.rfc-editor.org/info/rfc7523) the structure is more complex but with seperated iss and sub there can be more than one entry of federated credential.
+For the [RFC 7523 from OAuth2 standard](https://www.rfc-editor.org/info/rfc7523) the structure is more complex but with seperated issuer and subject there can be more than one entry of federated credential.

 The new parameters for JWKS Trust in UAA clients are: